-- The same colour might be used over and over to mean something symbolic, like the colour red in the film Sixth Sense (a color motif)
+- The same colour might be used over and over to create a meaningful imagistic pattern, like the colour red in the film Sixth Sense (a ‘colour motif‘).

 THE INTERPERSONAL ROLE OF COLOUR

-This is about the emotional effect colour has on the viewer.
-This refers to the visceral response we have, independent of the actual story being told.
+This is about the emotional effect colour has on the viewer and refers to the visceral response we have, independent of the actual story being told.
 Other useful words are: ambience, mood, atmosphere.

-- A picture book done in monochrome might make us feel melancholy or reflective or sombre.
+- A picture book rendered in monochrome might make us feel melancholy or reflective or sombre.